grafana/grafana/docs/sources/panels-visualizations/visualizations/histogram/index.md

 # Histogram

-The histogram visualization calculates the distribution of values and presents them as a bar chart.
+Histograms calculate the distribution of values and present them as a bar chart.
 The Y-axis and the height of each bar represent the count of values that fall into each bracket while the X-axis represents the value range.

 {{< figure src="/static/img/docs/histogram-panel/histogram-example-v8-0.png" max-width="625px" caption="Bar chart example" >}}

 ## Supported data formats

-Histogram visualization supports time series and any table results with one or more numerical fields.
+Histograms support time series and any table results with one or more numerical fields.

 ## Display options